The Developmental Psychology Definition

 Learn how developmental psychology applies to your family

 Developmental psychology studies how people grow, change, and remain the same throughout their lifespan.
-In the past, developmental psychology was primarily used to understand children's mental, emotional, and cognitive growth, as many major growth milestones happen during childhood.
+In the past, developmental psychology was primarily used to define children's mental, emotional, and cognitive growth, as many major development milestones happen during childhood.

-However, developmental psychology is also used in modern times to understand the development of an individual throughout their entire lifespan, as changes continue to occur in adulthood.
+However, developmental psychology is also used in modern times to understand human development throughout the lifespan, as changes occur during not only early childhood but also adolescence and adulthood.
 Developmental psychology can also be used to understand developmental disabilities.

 Goals of developmental psychology